 When I was a preteen, I hoped to grow up into an impassioned animal activist who sang about anti-speciesism from the rooftops.

 My younger self would be pleased I ended up working for an animal welfare campaign, and then for a plant-based meat company.
 Yet honestly, I never felt like a “real activist” in these roles, because I seldom had in-depth conversations about the issues.
 I just smiled and handed people a clipboard or a sample of Beyond Burger.
 Perhaps it’s my imposter syndrome speaking, but I felt SO embarrassed that outside work, I was too shy to have casual chats about vegan stuff in my normal everyday life.

 And you know what?
-That’s all right.
+That’s alright.
 I’m no Genesis Butler or Earthling Ed, but I still find ways to spread seeds of interspecies ethics.
 Since articles are how I best express myself, it’s been quite fulfilling just to tell my animal-friendly stories and ideas in blog posts!

 If I had been good at gender transitioning, I’d be done by now.
 Disorganized and indecisive, years went by before I saved my first dime for surgery.
 This transgender lady is embarrassed she still doesn’t know how to doll herself up with a cute hairstyle.
 I even went off hormones because the side effects bothered me too much.
 To this day, I have to wash my clothes more than once a week because I’m that bad at shopping for myself.
 Now what?